klauer/epics-sumo-mirror/doc/reference-sumo.rst

 remake
   do "make clean" and "make all" with a build

-find
-  look for builds that match a module specification

-use
-  use all modules or your module specification in your application

-list
-  list names of all builds

 show
   show details of a build

 state
   show or change the state of a build

-delete
-  delete a build
+try
+  check the module specification for completeness and consistency

+use
+  use all modules or your module specification in your application

 You get help on each subcommand with::